 This coin is double struck on both sides: a freshly struck coin was put again on the lower die flipped, and was struck again.
 Traces of the images from the previous strike are visible on the opposite side, respectively.

-On the left we see the obverse of a cow-calf/type drachm, cow to right, eagle on fulmen above, name: Antimahos.
+On the left we see the obverse of a cow-calf/type drachma, cow to right, eagle on fulmen above, name: Antimahos.
 The other side shows the exact mirror image of the obverse in incuse.

 Brockages occur in any coinages; but here two conclusions can be drawn regarding the Greek-Illyrian coinage:

 - Several other examples prove that the cow-calf device formed the lower die of the drachms; brockages cannot be expected showing the image of the upper die, which would be the reverse of the drachma.